Enteee/duckpond.ch/_drafts/reMarkable.md

 keywords: []
 ---

-I got my [reMarkable (rM)][reMarkable] recently and writing a few words about it will possibly not hurt anyone.
+I got my [reMarkable] recently and writing a few words about it will possibly not hurt anyone.
 This is not a product review, I much rather try to focus on technical aspects.
 Such as packaging the software and analyzing some of its features.

 {%
   responsive_image